http4k/www/src/website/content/news/tale-of-the-tape-claude-vs-http4k/index.md

 A bet runs through the whole exercise: that a codebase deliberately kept small enough to read end-to-end is the only kind you can actually audit like this. http4k has held that line by design.
 The findings below are the receipts.

+(There's a second half to this story we get to at the bottom - supply-chain attacks, and how you know the bytes you pull off Maven Central are actually the ones we shipped.
+Worth scrolling for.)

 ---

 **TL;DR:** Across **[v6.48.0.0](https://github.com/http4k/http4k/releases/tag/6.48.0.0)**, **[v6.49.0.0](https://github.com/http4k/http4k/releases/tag/6.49.0.0)** and **[v6.50.0.0](https://github.com/http4k/http4k/releases/tag/6.50.0.0)** we shipped ~40 security hardening changes across a dozen-plus modules. **Three new CVEs** (gzip decompression bomb, Digest auth URI-binding, Digest auth algorithm-ignored), **an update to our first CVE** ([CVE-2024-55875](/security/cve-2024-55875), closing a residual billion-laughs gap the original fix didn't cover), and **four non-CVE advisories** for things like bad Digest nonce-verifier defaults and a cross-origin cookie-storage footgun.
 None of it landed in http4k's everyday request-handling path - which is exactly where the design effort has always gone. **Upgrade to 6.50.0.0** and you're covered.